May

 • Once at home, we swear by tea bags to reduce the pain and speed the healing of the rip.
 Prepare a cup of black tea using a tea bag according to the package directions.
 Remove the tea bag and place it in the freezer for a few minutes to cool.
 Apply the tea bag directly to the rip and leave it on there for 20 minutes or so.
 The tannic acid that occurs naturally in the tea is an amazing pain reliever!
 The tea bag will discolor the rip area, but only for a few days.
 It also helps speed the development of the new layer of skin.

 • Over the next few days be sure to keep the rip area moisturized to prevent cracking and reopening of the wound.
-My daughter uses vaseline or her favorite lip balm – like Carmex or Blistex Daily Conditioning Treatment.
+My daughter uses Bag Balm or her favorite lip balm – like Carmex or Blistex Daily Conditioning Treatment.

 • During practice, cover the rip with a bandage and athletic tape or make a tape grip so your gymnast can continue training.
 It really is good practice for gymnasts to learn to swing bars with a rip because undoubtedly at some point in their gymnastics career they will get a rip right before a meet and need to know how to work through it.